Coordinator, Immigration, Asylum, and Citizenship Law Area of Focus

 B.A.1990, Swarthmore College

-Professor Sharpless speaks widely on immigration law, including at events such as the annual conference of the American Immigration Lawyers Association.
-She is a board member of the South Florida Chapter of the American Immigration Lawyers Association as well as a longstanding board member of the National Immigration Project of the National Lawyers Guild.
-Immediately before joining the School of Law's faculty, she was a Visiting Clinical Professor of Law at Florida International University's College of Law, where she taught in-house clinics in the areas of immigration and human rights and a doctrinal course on immigration law.
+Professor Sharpless speaks widely on immigration law, including at academic symposia and events such as the annual conference of the American Immigration Lawyers Association.
+From 2016-2017, Professor Sharpless served as the President of the South Florida Chapter of AILA.
+She was a board member of the National Immigration Project of the National Lawyers Guild from 2001-2019.
 From 1996 to 2007, Professor Sharpless was a supervising attorney at Americans for Immigrant Justice (formerly Florida Immigrant Advocacy Center), where she engaged in extensive litigation on behalf of low-income immigrants as lead counsel in cases before the United States Courts of Appeals and United States District Courts as well as in immigration court and before the Board of Immigration Appeals.
-She has received awards and recognition for her work.
+She has received numerous awards and recognition for her work.